nruizneiman/Afip.Dotnet/README.md

 **Q: Is this SDK thread-safe?**
 A: Yes, the SDK is designed to be thread-safe and can be used in multi-threaded applications.

+**Q: What's the difference between the core package and the DI package?**
+A: The core package (`Afip.Dotnet`) contains the main SDK functionality.
+The DI package (`Afip.Dotnet.DependencyInjection`) provides dependency injection extensions for easier integration with ASP.NET Core and other DI containers.

 ## 📞 Support